Guards Division

-The Guards Division is an administrative unit of the British Army responsible for the training and administration of the regiments of Foot Guards and the London Guards reserve battalion.
-The Guards Division is responsible for providing two battalions for public duties to London District (plus three incremental companies); although the guards are most associated with ceremony, they are nevertheless operational infantry battalions, and as such perform all the various roles of infantry.
+The Guards Division was an administrative unit of the British Army responsible for the training and administration of the regiments of Foot Guards and the London Guards reserve battalion.
+The Guards Division was responsible for providing two battalions for public duties to London District (plus three incremental companies); although the guards are most associated with ceremony, they are nevertheless operational infantry battalions, and as such perform all the various roles of infantry.
+In 2022, the Guards Division was renamed as the Guards and Parachute Division.

-History

-The Guards Division was established by redesignation of the Brigade of Guards in 1968.
-The headquarters was established at Wellington Barracks in London.

-Before the Options for Change defence review in 1992, there were eight battalions: